fairlearn/fairlearn/docs/user_guide/assessment.rst

 To summarize the disparities in errors (or other metrics), we may want to report quantities such as the difference or ratio of the metric values between the best and the worst slice.
-In settings where the goal is to guarantee certain minimum quality of service (such as speech recognition), it is also meaningful to report the worst performance across all considered groups.
+In settings where the goal is to guarantee certain minimum quality of service across all groups (such as speech recognition), it is also meaningful to report the worst performance across all considered groups.

 For example, when comparing false negative rate across groups defined by race, we may summarize our findings with a table like the following: